 Those who have suffered these dangerous adverse events are encouraged to speak with an experienced personal injury attorney about their legal options.
 Because the drug’s manufacturer failed to warn about these side effects, patients may be entitled to compensation through an Invokana lawsuit for their pain and suffering and medical bills.

-Contact Lynch Law Firm today to speak with a member of our team.
+Contact Lynch Law Firm, PC today to speak with a member of our team.
 Your initial consultation is always free, and we do not get paid unless you receive compensation.

 Call (800) 518-0508 to get started right now.